marinov98/MarinMacs/README.md

 - clang-format+ (automatically format C++ code)

 ## Python
-- **Packages Below are not used but kept for reference**
+- **Packages below are not used but kept for reference**
 - virtualenvwrapper (virtualized isolated python environment)
+  - When I start using python more I will probably start utilizing this package again
 - elpy (enables a powerful python development environment)
+  - this package and `company-jedi` was the way I used to do autocompletion in python

 ## Web-Development
 - web-mode (allows for auto completion and automatic tag closing)